 The traditional annual sessions were replaced by three-year sessions corresponding to the electoral cycle.
 An annual sitting programme, spread through the year with regular adjournments, was adopted.
 A business committee with a representative of each party was created to plan the business of the House.

-Following the first eight elections held under mixed-member proportional representation (MMP), from 1996 to 2017, no single political party was able to govern alone.
+In the first eight elections held under mixed-member proportional representation (MMP), from 1996 to 2017, no single political party won a majority of seats.
 Government was by coalition or by minority governments with agreements from minor parties for support on confidence and supply (matters to do with the government’s Budget).
 After the 2020 election, Labour was able to govern alone but chose to offer ministerial positions to the Green Party’s two co-leaders.

 Parliament became more open to the public and more autonomous of the government.
-A wider range of political parties were represented in the House.
+More political parties were represented in the House.
 Its select committees became more active and provided a forum for MPs and the public to air alternative viewpoints.
-During the Level 4 phase of the COVID-19 coronavirus pandemic in 2020, Parliament did not sit, but an Epidemic Response Committee chaired by the Leader of the Opposition and with a majority of opposition members provided a check on the actions of the government.
+During the Level 4 phase of the COVID-19 coronavirus pandemic in 2020, Parliament did not sit.
+An Epidemic Response Committee chaired by the Leader of the Opposition and with a majority of opposition members met on-line as a check on the actions of the government.
+During the 2022 Omicron wave of the pandemic, the House sat for the first time in a hybrid on-line / in-person format.

-The number of women in Parliament, which had been rising from the 1980s, settled at a level of about a third of MPs.
+The number of women in Parliament, which had been rising from the 1980s, settled at about a third of MPs in the early MMP years.
 Women attained many positions of high office.
 Replacing Jim Bolger in late 1997, Jenny Shipley became the first female prime minister.
 In 1999 Helen Clark was the first woman to become prime minister following an election.
 She remained in power until 2008.
 The first female speaker of the House of Representatives, Margaret Wilson, held office from 2005 to 2008.
-Following the 2020 election there were 58 women MPs, the highest number and proportion (48.3%) ever; collectively they were 33% of the 175 women ever elected to the House.
+Following the 2020 election there were 58 women MPs, the highest number and proportion (48.3%) ever; they were 33% of the 175 women ever elected to the House.
+In 2022 there were 61 women and 59 men MPs.

 In the late 1990s some MPs changed their party allegiance while in Parliament – a phenomenon described as ‘party-hopping’ or ‘waka-jumping’.
-The Labour-led government passed legislation in 2001 that required those resigning from their parties to vacate their seats.
-This legislation expired at the election of 2005, by which time the ‘party-hopping’ epidemic of the previous decade had diminished.
+The Labour-led government passed legislation in 2001 that required MPs resigning from their parties to vacate their seats.
+This legislation expired at the election of 2005, by which time the ‘party-hopping’ epidemic of the previous decade had subsided.
+A Labour-led government passed the Electoral (Integrity) Amendment Act 2018, a renewed attempt to prevent waka-jumping.

 In the 2000s a number of MPs were prosecuted for criminal acts.
 ACT MP Donna Awatere Huata’s seat was declared vacant in 2004, and she was convicted of fraud in 2005.
 Labour’s Taito Phillip Field lost his ministerial position in 2005.
 Defeated in the 2008 election, he was charged with bribery and corruption and convicted in 2009.

 Aspects of MPs’ remuneration, such as accommodation allowances and travel, and the parliamentary funding of political parties, have sometimes been controversial.
 Some argued that an independent body should set and administer MPs’ entitlements.
 Legislation to this end was introduced in 2002 but not passed.
-From 2009 information on expenses began to be released, and in 2010 the government expressed support for an independent authority to deal with MPs’ entitlements.
+From 2009 information on expenses was released.

 McGee, David.
 Parliamentary practice in New Zealand.
 3rd ed.
 Wellington: Dunmore publications, 2005.